sera619/GuildAssist-WorldOfWarcraft-AddOn/README.md

 > A Addon that will simplifly some commen guildinteractions.
 As Example the addon can send gratulatioonmessaeges to guildchannel automaticly if a guildmember earns a achievment.
 You can choose between your own created message or predefined ASCII images.
 > Also save Discord/Teamspeak invitation links and send them to the guild chat via chat command "!discord" if activated.
-> The whole Project is now on Version 4.2.6 I refactor/redesign much like everything.
+> The whole Project is now on Version 4.3.2 I refactor/redesign much like everything.
 As example the whole Addon can now be configured in the interface options from blizzad like all common Addons.
 > For more information got to [Changelog](#changelog)

 ## Features ##

+> - send automatic gratulation message to guildchatchannel if a guildmember earn a achievment, you can use a random list, single gratulation or ASCII images (predefined)
 > - Automatic partyinvitation from guildmembers if whisper you with a keyword
 > - allows you to use the keyboard arrow keys to scroll through your sent message history.
 > - Set the time in seconds between achieving the achievement and sending the congratulation message.